aantron/ocaml.org/data/planet/ocamlpro/improving-tezos-storage--gitlab-branch-for-testers.md

 </blockquote>
 <p>Fabrice Le Fessant (10 February 2019 at 20 h 51 min):</p>
 <blockquote>
 <p>Yes, normally.
-Don&rsquo;t forget it is still under beta-testing&hellip;</p>
+Don’t forget it is still under beta-testing…</p>
 <p>Note that <code>/storage/context/revert</code> works even if you remove <code>context.backup</code>.</p>
 </blockquote>
 <p>Jack (23 February 2019 at 0 h 24 min):</p>
 <blockquote>
 <p>Have there been any issues reported with missing endorsements or missing bakings with this patch?
 We have been using this gc version (https://gitlab.com/tezos/tezos/merge_requests/720) for the past month and ever since we switched we have been missing endorsements and missing bakings.
-The disk space savings is amazing, but if we keep missing ends/bakes, it&rsquo;s going to hurt our reputation as a baking service.</p>
+The disk space savings is amazing, but if we keep missing ends/bakes, it’s going to hurt our reputation as a baking service.</p>
 </blockquote>
 <p>Fabrice Le Fessant (23 February 2019 at 6 h 58 min):</p>
 <blockquote>